buildpacks/docs/content/docs/extension-guide/create-extension/why-dockerfiles.md

 ...
 [extender (build)] Running build command
-[extender (build)] ---> Hello Extensions Buildpack [extender (build)] /cnb/buildpacks/samples_hello-extensions/0.0.1/bin/build: line 6: tree: command not found [extender (build)] ERROR: failed to build: exit status 127
+[extender (build)] ---> Hello Extensions Buildpack [extender (build)] /cnb/buildpacks/samples_hello-extensions/0.0.1/bin/build: line 6: vim: command not found [extender (build)] ERROR: failed to build: exit status 127
 ```

-What happened: our builder doesn't have `tree` installed, so the `hello-extensions` buildpack failed to build (as it
+What happened: our builder doesn't have `vim` installed, so the `hello-extensions` buildpack failed to build (as it
-tries to run `tree --version` in its `./bin/build` script).
+tries to run `vim --version` in its `./bin/build` script).

-Even though there is a `samples/tree` extension that passed detection (`pass: samples/tree@0.0.1`), because
+Even though there is a `samples/vim` extension that passed detection (`pass: samples/vim@0.0.1`), because
-the `hello-extensions` buildpack didn't require `tree` in the build plan, the extension was omitted from the detected
+the `hello-extensions` buildpack didn't require `vim` in the build plan, the extension was omitted from the detected
-group (`skip: samples/tree@0.0.1 provides unused tree`).
+group (`skip: samples/vim@0.0.1 provides unused vim`).

-Let's take a look at how the `samples/tree` extension installs `tree` on the builder image...
+Let's take a look at how the `samples/vim` extension installs `vim` on the builder image...

 <!--+ if false+-->
 ---